Hearing care

 Creative thinking wins the audiology team an Advancing Healthcare Award

-Coronavirus enabled the team to think innovatively about pathway redesigns and creative ways to deliver safe hearing checks to children and young people with a learning disability, autism or both.
+The team redesigned pathways, during the COVID-19 pandemic to deliver safe hearing checks to children and young people with a learning disability, autism or both.

-The team recognised that going to hospital can be challenging during normal times for children who have complex needs and there are a number of barriers that impact children and their families.
-They trained parents to perform some of the checks at home, using a smartphone to look in the ear that enables remote review and a pressure test to rule out glue ear.
+The team recognised that going to hospital can be challenging for children who have complex needs and there are often many difficulties and barriers that impact children and their families.
+They subsequently trained parents to perform some of the checks at home, using a smartphone to look in the ear that enables remote review and a pressure test to rule out glue ear..”

-A parent who used the testing equipment said: “This just sort of, almost, has blown me away with the amounts of research and care and thought, that’s going into how the NHS can support children with special needs.”
+A parent who used the at home testing equipment said: “This has blown me away with the amounts of research and care and thought that’s going into how the NHS can support children with special needs.”

 More information